ZimengXiong/basicsvm/content/docs-site/use/go-board-basics.md

 flip-flop in the block updates together, which is why hardware can do many things at the same time.

 `assign` makes a direct wire connection.
-It does not wait for the clock.
 Here, it connects one bit of `count` directly to `LED1`.

 Square brackets select bits. `count[23]` means bit 23 of the 24-bit number.
 The low bits change very quickly.
-Bit 23 changes much more slowly, so it makes a useful visible blink.
+Bit 23 changes much more slowly, so it blinks.

 The starter `blink.v` has this little circuit inside.